fmonniot/brick/docs/guide/02-connecting.md

+---
+doc: true
+title: Connecting to Redis
+---
-# 02 Connecting to a Database
+# Chapter 2: Connecting to Redis

 In this chapter we start from the beginning.
 First we write a program that connects to a Redis database and returns a value, and then we run that program in the REPL.
 We also touch a composing small programs to construct larger ones.